Mohit26Bali/Mohit26Bali/README.md

 - 👋 Hi, I’m Mohit.
+I'm from Faridabad, Haryana.
-- 👀 I've interest in History, Culture and Science.
+- I’m currently doing Engineering in Lovely Professional  University, Phagwara, Punjab in B.Tech CSE (2022-2026).
-- 🌱 I’m currently doing Engineering.
+- I like listening to music and also like reading things related to Politics, Culture & History.
--  Camera Shy and Closed Mouthed
+- Camera-Shy & Taciturn Person.

 <!---